 Is Website Maintenance an SEO Ranking factor?

 I believe so.
+I believe so.
 Most of the big changes that have happened in SEO in the past couple of years are about technical upgrades.
 Upgrades that required websites to do maintenance.
 When sites didn’t hit the set deadlines, they suffered loss of search traffic because of it.
 Excellent example, https upgrade or adding security certificates to all sites.

 Unmaintained websites should be rated Lowest if they fail to achieve their purpose due to the lack of maintenance. – Google Search Quality Evaluator Guidelines

 Google also defined what they called an “Abandoned” website.
 This is a site where it was obvious updates had not been done in a long time.
-Things they looked at include: not displaying in browsers, evidence of a hacking or malware and stale or mis-leading content.
+Things they look at include: not displaying in browsers, evidence of a hacking or malware and stale or mis-leading content.
 Abandoned sites also receive the lowest rating.

 The Search Guidelines don’t give us the total picture of good search optimization.
 Website owners who rely on SEO know that content is the key to good rankings.
 Common sense would tell us that a website that has not changed in weeks or months will not have current content.
 And it follows it will not do well in search.